-Transportation
+Transportation budget

-The NWSA encourages the state to "finish what we started" by completing critical freight projects included in the Connecting Washington and Move Ahead WA transportation packages, including the Puget Sound Gateway and I-5/Port of Tacoma Road.
+- The NWSA supports continued Climate Commitment Act for the Port Electrification Grant program and the statewide zero emission heavy duty vehicle incentive program. - The NWSA encourages the state to "finish what we started" by completing critical freight projects included in the Connecting Washington and Move Ahead WA transportation packages, including the Puget Sound Gateway and I-5/Port of Tacoma Road. - The NWSA supports the development of a Supply Chain Competitiveness Funding program.